HugoFlandrin/Gametalk/README.md

 # GameTalk 🪢

 Welcome to GameTalk !
-This project is a forum for vidéogames
+This project is a forum for videogames

 <img src="server/static/img/README.png" width="800" />